davidori/riskitech/session2/working_with_files/ex1_unique_strings/instructions.md

-Create a program which parse the file happy_strings.txt as follows:<br>
+Create a program which parses the file happy_strings.txt as follows:<br>

 Stage 1:<br>
 Write a function that prints the file to the screen<br>